 Next, you need to know what type of tenancy you are dealing with.
 Is it a tenancy pursuant to a written term lease agreement, or is the agreement oral in nature, such as a tenancy at will or by sufferance, or is it month-to-month, because a written lease agreement has expired?
 If there is a written agreement, you need to make sure that all notice requirements under the agreement have been satisfied before starting the action.

 Once you have confirmed the date, the original notice of petition and non-payment petition, and one complete copy of those papers, must then be brought to the Civil Clerk of the District Court of Nassau County, located on the second floor of the courthouse at 99 Main Street, in Hempstead, and must be filed with the Clerk.
-This is what some people refer to as the Nassau County evictions court, but it is just the District Court in Nassau County.
-The Nassau County court filing fee is $45.00, and is called an “index fee.”
+This is what some people refer to as the Nassau County evictions court, but it is just the District Court of Nassau County.
+The Nassau County District Court filing fee is $45.00, and is called an “index fee.”
 The Clerk will return your copy of the papers to you, time stamped, with a receipt for your payment of the index fee.

 You must then arrange to have someone over the age of 18 years who lives in the State of New York, who is not a party to the action, serve the papers on the tenant at the house.
 The papers must be served no more than 17 days before the date the petition is to be heard, but no less than 10 days before that date.
 Then an affidavit of service must be prepared by the person who served the papers and must be filed with the Clerk of the Nassau County Court within the time required by law.